Lord-G-INC/Galaxy-Hack-Database/README.md

 # What counts as a "Hack"
 We're talking levels here.
 So if it's a level, you're free to add it using the steps above.<br/>Level Collections (Such as Neo Mario Galaxy) are also allowed.<br/>Dead or Cancelled hacks (Such as SMG2.5) are not allowed.

+# Entry Guidelines
+- The download must be a direct download, or a link to a file hosting site, like MEGA.nz. **Do Not Link Videos For this**
+- Github has a Filesize Limit, so keep your images under 100MB.
+If your images break in the preview, try making them smaller
+- If your hack is released in any capacity, use the Release Template
+- Videos such as trailers and showcases are to be linked inside the Gallery section.
+Each link must declare the video hosting site.
+Example: [My epic trailer on YouTube](Video Link here)